durangoretro/web/docs/hardware/palette.md

 |14     |$E |%1110 |Fuchsia|<span style="background-color:#FF55FF;color:white">\#FF55FF</span>|
 |15     |$F |%1111 |White  |<span style="background-color:#FFFFFF;color:black">\#FFFFFF</span>|

+This palette is designed in a way that changing the _Least Significant Bit_ will produce a _noticeable luminance change_, thus providing **adequate contrast**.

+!!!
+Note

+	Depending on your display and component tolerances, some colours may differ in practice -- 	**dark green** in particular will usually look _darker_, thus minimising the difference between colours where this bit changes.

 ## Display format

 In all video modes, Durango-X uses a **linear framebuffer**.
 Its dimensions being _powers of 2_, any screen position is easily computed into the corresponding memory address.

 ### Colour mode

 Display memory follows the **"chunky"** model -- all bits defining a pixel are packed together into the same byte.
 At 4 bpp, _two pixels are encoded on every byte_:

 |128|64|32|16|8|4|2|1|
 |---|--|--|--|-|-|-|-|